Skip to content

 Getting your clearance

-Departing aircraft shall contact Dubai Delivery 10 minutes prior to start-up and pass the following information:
+Departing aircraft shall contact Muscat Delivery 10 minutes prior to start-up and pass the following information:

 • Aircraft Callsign